 - The report also quoted comments from teachers under pressure and overworked to prepare additional material to comply with inspections or enhance a school's rating.

 - The KHDA was given an opportunity to have their say, according to the report ...
 In an e-mail statement to XPRESS, DSIB’s Acting Director Fatima Belrehif said she's aware schools undertake extra preparations for inspections, but added she does not believe the preparations are deceptive.
 "Our inspectors are trained to see through any 'quick fixes'", she said.

 - It wasn't clear from the report how comprehensive the survey was.
 No schools were named, and a number was not given when the report referred to "some schools" for various examples of shady tactics.
-In other words, readers have no idea if the Gulf News surveyed all, a majority, or a handful of outliers.
+So unknown if the Gulf News surveyed all, a majority, or a handful of outliers.
 Nor was it clear how many parents, students, or teachers were questioned, and how representative of the population they were anyway.

 - Nevertheless, what is apparent to anyone involved in education (whether in Dubai, or anywhere else), is that teaching usually involves a great deal of bureaucratic work to satisfy the school inspection industry (no, we don't have any numbers to back up our comment either, except to say we've never met or heard of a teacher who complains about not having enough work, especially at inspection time).